 “Over two-thirds of the animal studies have used doses that exceed the highest (and bordering on intolerable) doses of sulforaphane used in humans.
 The greater than 4-log spread of doses used in mice appears to be driven by needs for effect reporting in publications rather than optimization of translational science.”

 This paper cited many hormetic effects that were human-irrelevant without making a distinction.
-It also had parts such as:
+But it also had parts such as: